Quantum entanglement: Nonlocality and entanglement

 As discussed above, entanglement is necessary to produce a violation of a Bell inequality.
 However, the mere presence of entanglement alone is insufficient, as Bell himself noted in his 1964 paper.
 This is demonstrated, for example, by Werner states, which are a family of states describing pairs of particles.
-For appropriate choices of the key parameter that identifies a given Werner state within the full set thereof, the Werner states exhibit entanglement.
-Yet pairs of particles described by Werner states always admit a local hidden variable model.
-In other words, these states cannot power the violation of a Bell inequality, despite possessing entanglement.
+For some values of their defining parameter, Werner states are entangled but admit a local hidden-variable model for projective measurements.
+These measurements therefore cannot violate a Bell inequality, despite the entanglement.
 This can be generalized from pairs of particles to larger collections as well.

 The violation of Bell inequalities is often called quantum nonlocality.
 This term is not without controversy.
 It is sometimes argued that using the term nonlocality carries the unwarranted implication that the violation of Bell inequalities must be explained by physical, faster-than-light signals.
 In other words, the failure of local hidden-variable models to reproduce quantum mechanics is not necessarily a sign of true nonlocality in quantum mechanics itself.
 Despite these reservations, the term nonlocality has become a widespread convention.

-The term nonlocality is also sometimes applied to other concepts besides the nonexistence of a local hidden-variable model, such as whether states can be distinguished by local measurements.
+The term nonlocality is sometimes applied to other concepts besides the nonexistence of a local hidden-variable model, such as whether states can be distinguished by local measurements.
 Moreover, quantum field theory is often said to be local because observables defined within spacetime regions that are spacelike separated must commute.
 These other uses of local and nonlocal are not discussed further here.